Glenrothes: Further education

 Further education in the town is provided at Fife College.
 Construction of a Glenrothes college campus began in the early 1970s, originally specialising in paper manufacturing, mechanical engineering and electrical engineering courses.
 A second institute known as FIPRE (Fife Institute of Physical and Recreational Education) was built adjacent catering for sport and physical education as well as providing a sports centre for the town.
 The Glenrothes campus of the college is located at Stenton Road in Viewfield.
 This was significantly extended in 2010 with the development of the "Future Skills Centre".
-It includes departments in engineering, construction, renewables and science to cater for emerging industries specialising in renewable energy and low carbon technologies as well as provide training for major engineering projects.
+The core course specialisms at Fife College's Glenrothes campus focus primarily on creative media, healthcare, social care, early years education, engineering, science, construction, art and design.